Richard-W/scalacrypt/README.md

 val randomKey = Key.generate[SymmetricKey128]
 ```

-When you define own subclasses of SymmetricKey you should also define appropriate implicit implementations of CanGenerateKey
+When you define own subclasses of Key you should also define appropriate implicit implementations of CanGenerateKey
 and MightBuildKey.

 The function returned by encrypt and decrypt is able to encrypt a single block so in the case of AES exactly 16 bytes.
 If your input is not